nenavistnyy/Gnomintosh-Tahoe/README.md

 Download the theme and icons and unzip them, then go to the terminal and type cd folder name, then for the theme and icons, type ./install.sh

+To move the config to your PC, enter the command dconf load / < gnome_settings.txt.

 Gnomintosh 26
 — is a project for deeply customizing the GNOME desktop environment, transforming your Linux distribution into the most aesthetically pleasing and functional replica of macOS.
 It’s not just a set of icons, but a comprehensive interface overhaul for those who appreciate Apple’s style but choose the freedom of Linux.